Frasan00/hysteria-orm/README.md

 # Hysteria ORM

-Hysteria ORM is an Object-Relational Mapping (ORM) library for TypeScript, designed to simplify interactions between your application and a SQL and NoSql databases.
+- Hysteria ORM is a partially type safe Object-Relational Mapping (ORM) library for TypeScript, designed to simplify interactions between your application and a SQL and NoSql databases.

 ## Sql
 - [Documentation](src/SQL_README.MD)